Legacy Series presented by Pflueger

 Only artificial baits may be used.
 No live or cut bait is permitted (pork baits are permitted).
 All bass must be caught alive in a legal and sporting manner.
 No snagging.
 Each competitor may only use 1 rod at a time.
 No more than 1 line in the water at a time per angler.
 Trolling with the combustion motor is not permitted.
 No competitor may leave the boat to land or catch fish.

 A limit of bass, as set by the tournament director, (largemouth, smallmouth, & spotted bass) may be weighed in.
 Minimum lengths will be set at the discretion of the Division Director but at no time will be less than the legal limit.
 Lengths will be measured with mouth closed.
 A short fish brought to the scales will not be weighed, and will result in a 1-pound penalty.
 Dead fish will be penalized .25 (1/4) pound.
 The dead fish penalty will also apply to any fish weighed as a Big Fish if that fish is dead.
 All culling must be done at the time a fish is caught that would exceed the set limit; no team may continue fishing with more than the tournament limit in the live well at any time during the tournament, with the exception of dead fish that is not included in their limit.
+The penalty for possessing more than the tournament limit, bringing more than the tournament limit to the scales, or culling at the ramp will be 3 pounds.
 On any water where State or local laws prohibit culling or impose limits of less than the limit set by the tournament director, the state or local laws will replace the above as the rule.

 Competitors shall remain with their partners in the boat at all times during the tournament, except in the event of sickness or brief excursions for "nature calling", severe storm or other such hazard.
 It is permitted for a competitor to leave the boat for marina services.
 Competitors may leave the boat to dislodge it, but only to return the boat in the direction it came from.
 Leaving the boat to advance it is not permitted.
 (In falling water conditions, a team may leave the boat to advance it only to return from water they accessed without leaving the boat.
 If for any reason either team member decides to leave the tournament waters early, his or her partner must also stop fishing and return to the dock.
 In case of a breakdown, one partner may return with fish by another tournament boat while the other partner is permitted to stay with the disabled boat.